 Blackheads are those tiny black bumps we often see on our nose, chin, and cheeks, among many places where they often form.
 They are caused by a blockage in hair follicles, and they can be the toughest facial dirt to get rid of.
 Many of us try to remove them permanently but to no avail.
 One way or another, they still find their way back to their spots and make a permanent home on our faces.
+Oily skin is more prone to blackheads.
+And while there are products for oily skin, you can also create your own blackhead remedy at the comfort of your own home.

 Nose strips are always available in drugstores and, more often than not, they have somewhat become a necessity in the household.
 But in fact, there are other equally effective ways to remove those stubborn blackheads in a few simple ways.
 Here’s the catch, you can do these steps in the comfort of your own home and all of the ingredients used in the mixes can be found in your own kitchen.
 How convenient, right?